Vadim1489/KiseolarVadim/README.md

 My name is Vadim, I'm a web developer based in Leipzig, Germany. 🚀

 ### About me:
-- I started studying web development in [your starting year].
+- I started studying web development in 2023.
-- I speak Russian, German, and English.
+- I speak Russian, Bulgarian, German, and English.
-- Passionate about basketball, cycling, and technology.
+- Passionate about basketball, and technology.

 ---